SpringerPE/ansible-bigiplb-boshrelease/README.md

 # Known issues

-The automatic instance management is done by each node by taking the default IP address of each one, so if a node has multiple IP addresses the one with the default GW will be taken.
+The automatic instance management is done on each node by taking the default IP address of itself, so if a node has multiple IP addresses the one with the default GW will be taken.

+If a node suddenly crashes, it won't trigger the drain actions and its IP will remain in the F5 LB as inactive.
+If Bosh resurrector is enabled, it could happen that a new instance gets a different IP (than the crashed node) and no process will remove the old IP from the F5 pool, in case of this situation, the way -for now- is manually delete the inactive node from the pool.
+The errand job to clean the F5 resources is not affected by this situation because it always gets the facts (nodes) from the F5.

 # Design

-All variables used in this release are are defined in the ansible inventory file, so the playbooks are usable outside this release (useful for testing) by defining a similar inventory.
+All variables used in this release are are defined in the ansible inventory file, so the playbooks are re-usable outside this release (useful for testing) by re-defining a inventory with the variables needed by the playbooks.

 All actions/playbooks (thanks to ansible) are idempotent.